Last updated on October 5th, 2021

 Ukraine has a Combination of European Charm and Soviet Legacy

 Ukraine is probably one of a few (if not the only) countries in Europe where you can contemplate ancient architecture along with Soviet monuments and buildings.
 Farther east you go fewer European style buildings you will find.

 Some of the unique complexes, such as Saint Sophia Cathedral, Residence of Bukovinian and Dalmatian Metropolitans or Kyiv-Pechersk Lavra, for instance, have been included by UNESCO to the list of the world-wide significant monuments.
-Others, like Moscow style pavilion of the metro, Statue of Liberty in Kyiv, or many more, remind about the communist past.
+Others, like Moscow style pavilion of the metro, the Statue of Liberty in Kyiv, or many more, remind of the communist past.

 The number of castles, cathedrals, churches, historical monuments, and cobbled streets will surprise you.
 You can be sitting in a coffee shop of an ancient building or near the baroque style fountain while overlooking soviet-era plain facades.